Shawn Huckins Explores Our Current Social Collapse Through Yesterday's Art

 Artist Shawn Huckins is obsessed with history and visual representations of power.
 And he's having his own powerful moment right now in Denver, with work in Lavender Mist, at the McNichols Building, and a solo show at K Contemporary.

-That show, Fool's Errand, which opens June 6, takes a look at the past and how it influences our present, which he views as one of impending social collapse.
-In this group of paintings, Huckins gives a nod to classical Roman sculpture, overlaying those images on recreated paintings from the founding of the United States — portraits of revolutionary figures like George Washington and Samuel Adams, which represent an aspirational vision of the country, rather than a self-imploding one.
-Some of his images are traditional 2D paintings, but others are violently ripped from the frame, as paintings become sculptural objects about decay.
+That show, Fool's Errand, which opens June 6, takes a look at the past and how it influences our present, which Huckins views as one of impending social collapse.
+In this group of paintings, he gives a nod to classical Roman sculpture, overlaying those images on re-created paintings from the founding of the United States — portraits of revolutionary figures like George Washington and Samuel Adams, which represent an aspirational vision of the country rather than a self-imploding one.
+Some of his images are traditional 2-D paintings, but others are violently ripped from the frame, as paintings become sculptural objects about decay.

 Westword recently caught up with Huckins to find out more about his work and Fool's Errand: